lm-sys/lm-sys.github.io/blog/2023-06-22-leaderboard.md

 &shy;

-You are welcome to check out the latest [leaderboard](https://chat.lmsys.org/?leaderboard) or try the arena [demo](https://chat.lmsys.org/?arena).
+Welcome to check more details on our latest [leaderboard](https://chat.lmsys.org/?leaderboard) and try the [Chatbot Arena](https://chat.lmsys.org/?arena).
 Keep in mind that each benchmark has its limitations.
 Please consider the results as guiding references.
 See our discussion below for more technical details.